AjayKMehta/setup-machine/wsl.md

 ## VS Code

-- See [here](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) for steps to configure WSL for use wih VS Code.
+- See [here](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) for steps to configure WSL for use with VS Code.

 ## wsl apps